-On Thursday, March 30, 2017 the Department of Mathematics will welcome Professor William T. Trotter from the School of Mathematics at the Georgia Institute of Technology as our annual Clanton Visiting Mathematician.
+On Thursday, November 16, 2017 the Department of Mathematics will welcome Dr. Jill Pipher, the Elisha Andrews Professor of Mathematics from Brown University, as our 2017-18 Clanton Visiting Mathematician.

 On that day there will be a reception at 3:00 p.m. followed by afternoon colloquium talk at 4:00 and an evening presentation at 7:30 p.m. designed for a more general audience.

-Drop-in to enjoy some refreshments and have an opportunity to meet and talk witih Professosr Trotter at 3:15 p.m. in the Mathematics Department office suite, Riley Hall 205.
+Drop-in to enjoy some refreshments and have an opportunity to meet and talk witih Professsor Pipher at 3:00 p.m. in the Mathematics Department office suite, Riley Hall 205.

 Afternoon Colloquium Talk

-7:30 p.m. in the Watkins Room of the Trone Student Center
+7:30 p.m. in Shaw Hall of the Younts Conference Center